-Camera obscura A drawing of a camera obscura A projection of an image of the New Royal Palace in Prague Castle created with a camera obscura Using mirrors, as in the 18th-century overhead version (illustrated in the History section below), it is possible to project a right-side-up image.
+Camera obscura.
+A drawing of a camera obscura A projection of an image of the New Royal Palace in Prague Castle created with a camera obscura Using mirrors, as in the 18th-century overhead version (illustrated in the History section below), it is possible to project a right-side-up image.
 Another more portable type is a box with an angled mirror projecting onto tracing paper placed on the glass top, the image being upright as viewed from the back.
 History The camera obscura has been known to scholars since the time of Mozi and Aristotle.
 The first surviving mention of the principles behind the pinhole camera or camera obscura belongs to Mozi (470 to 390 BCE), a Chinese philosopher and the founder of Mohism.